ai-gorithm-js/CommandCenter/README.md

 3. Implement algorithms to protect this aritifcial interactive entity
 4.
 5. The resources are <span class="edit-link"><a href="https://www.youtube.com/watch?v=lixNP2DrupY&ab_channel=GraduateStudies" target="_blank"><i class="fa fa-github"></i>advanced FGPA boards</a> powered through electrical charge, operates with/without user interface , stress for the project manager, communicate through the command center
-6.

 7. "constructs buildings" from the second statement of the Introduction ; really just mining virtual space from other planets, i.e google cloud, mongodb, firebase
 8. Too much to say....
 9.
+56.
+10.

 # Description for civilians

 1. The engineers above are making artificial robots that collect monetary resources, ranging from : bitcoin, to US dollars, to paypal currency, to anything that can be traded for anything in this planet.
 2. These robots also record every identifiable conversation, public chat log and insert the raw data into a complexe level of database for machine learning.
 Basically, learning what to say to a civilian like yourself based on reponse.
 3. These interactive robots above will try to blend into society and try not to get caught doing online labour jobs that is meant for a civilian like yourself.
 4. The Intelligence of the robots will be based on how many line of codes the engineer jam in their brain.
-5. They live inside my laptop, eats electricity, produces heat, stress for the engineers, and communicate with wifi
+5. They live inside my laptop, eats electricity, produces heat, stress for the engineers, and communicate with wifi.
+6. These interactive robots also help you aim better, or just aim for you provided that you have given the engineers the set of instructions for them and the jars.
+7. These interactive robots also helped someone read the frontend of a exam website, and was able to see somewhat of a unprotected backend with 120,000 lines of clean code.Shouldn't a university website have their examination website's web code private?
+Now, it makes more sense that i've actually and undoubtly read the backend.

 # Potential Risk